Yes, at our offices in Carson City, Henderson, Las Vegas and Reno. See Appointments. Drive tests are conducted by appointment only.

 See the Real ID Act in Nevada for details.

-If your license has been expired one year or more, you must renew in person and you will have to show Proof of Identity and take the written test.
+If your license has been expired one year or more, you must renew in person.
+You will have to show Proof of Identity and take the written test.
 If your license has been expired for four years or more, you will also have to take the skills test.

 Sign up for a free MyDMV account.
 You can view basic license and vehicle information including status, expiration dates, insurance policies and much more.